-Lay out a few balls of play dough, basket of natural materials, and a stack of egg carton cups (they make the perfect baby turtle shells!).
+Lay out a few balls of play dough, a basket of natural materials, and a stack of egg carton cups (they make the perfect baby turtle shells!).
 This invitation allows kids to build their own turtles and explore the forms & shapes they’re made of.

 You may also want to lay out some pictures of different kinds of turtles.
-Sea turtles for instance, look very different from pond turtles.
+Sea turtles, for instance, look very different from pond turtles.
 I absolutely love the different variations created in these little turtles – so much personality!

-Invitation B: Stamp a Shell
+Invitation B: Stamp a Turtle Shell

 Using the same

-It’s so much fun to see what patterns they come up with, and watch them discover the unique imprints common supplies can make in the dough.
+It’s so much fun to see what patterns they come up with and watch them discover the unique imprints common supplies can make in the dough.

-Invitation 3: Build a habitat
+Invitation 3: Build a Turtle Habitat

 The last invitation is probably my favorite, as it provides so much opportunity for creative storytelling and imagination.
 Again, you can use the same basket of natural supplies as the basis for this – inviting kids to build a home for their play dough turtles.